-Thirteen drill sites are planned at a varied spacing, between 130m and 500m apart as shown in Figure 3.
-Planned drill depths are up to 600m.
-Multiple drill holes may be drilled on some drill sites, in different orientations or for QAQC purposes.
-Thirteen drill sites are required, with multiple sumps per drill site as needed for drilling.
-Table 1 summarises expected surface disturbance, based on 40m by 40m drill sites.
-Drill site locations may be adjusted slightly as additional field information becomes available to minimise vegetation disturbance and avoid cultural heritage impacts.
+Six drill sites are planned as shown in Figure 3.
+Planned drill depths are up to 300m but could potentially reach 600m depending upon units intersected.
+Multiple drill holes may be drilled on the same drill pad, in different orientations or for QAQC purposes.
+Six drill sites are required, with multiple sumps per drill site as needed for drilling.
+Table 1 summarises expected surface disturbance, based on 30m by 30m drill sites.
+Drill site locations may be adjusted slightly following a field reconnaissance in order to minimise vegetation disturbance and following cultural heritage surveys in order to avoid cultural heritage impacts.
+Access routes to each of the drill sites will be determined following a field reconnaissance and subsequent cultural heritage survey; to minimise the amount of ground disturbance, where possible, routes will use existing or historic tracks.

-Activity length (km) Width (km) Area of impact (ha)
+Activity length (km) Width (m) Area of impact (ha)

-Access tracks/ drill lines 2.2 0.006 1.32
+Existing Tracks 2 2.4 4.5 1.1

+Proposed Tracks 1.3 4.5 0.6

-Spacing (m) Number Area of impact (ha)
+Activity Spacing (m) Number Area of impact per site (ha)

-Drill Site (40m X 40m) ~130 - 500 13 2.1
+Drill Site (30m X 30m) ~130 - 500 6 0.09

+Activity length (km) Width (m) Area of impact (ha)

+Mapping and sampling N/A N/A 0